JONSASSE/432-2018/slides/class23/README.md

 - Logit Model, poisson regression, Multinomial logistic Regression:
 - Regression for ordinal and non-ordinal multicategorical outcomes.
 - Learning how to build models for ordered (ordinal) categorical outcomes
+- How to interpret proportional odds logistic regression models.

 ### What question(s) about the course are uppermost in your mind now? (not yet edited, first 16 responses)